Box Head

+Box Head is a coastal locality in the Central Coast Council local government area located on the Central Coast of New South Wales, Australia.
+It is within Bouddi National Park which includes the island of Lion Island.

-It is within Bouddi National Park in close proximity to several beaches, including Iron Ladder Beach, Lobster Beach and Tallow Beach.
+Box has a close proximity to several beaches, including Iron Ladder Beach, Lobster Beach and Tallow Beach.
 The headland itself marks the northern entrance to Broken Bay from the Tasman Sea.
 Box Head refers to the large headland that viewed from the ocean resembles a box.

+History

-This part of the coastland was first sighted by Europeans under James Cook, who named features of the area such as Cape Three Points and Broken Bay following his discovery of Botany Bay.
+This part of the coastland was first sighted by Europeans under James Cook, who named features of the area such as Cape Three Points and Broken Bay following his discovery of Botany Bay in Sydney.